 Risk Evaluation for Formaldehyde

-On March 15, 2024, EPA released the draft risk evaluation under the Toxic Substances Control Act (TSCA) for formaldehyde for public comment and peer review.
+In December 2024, EPA released the final risk evaluation under the Toxic Substances Control Act (TSCA) for formaldehyde.

 Formaldehyde’s use as a pesticide is also undergoing a separate review under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-The FIFRA risk assessment, which addresses the pesticidal uses of formaldehyde, will be released in 2024 on docket EPA-HQ-OPP-2015-0739.
+The FIFRA risk assessment, which addresses the pesticidal uses of formaldehyde, was released earlier in 2024 on docket EPA-HQ-OPP-2015-0739.

 Find other information about other chemicals undergoing risk evaluations under TSCA.